 Airline miles credit cards can boost the miles you receive through your preferred airline’s mileage program.
 You can rack up miles by the millions.
 (Don’t believe me?
 Just check out the movie Up in the Air.)

 Note that the cards listed below are airline specific, rather than generic travel rewards cards that let you use your points on just about any airline.
 We've focused on great cards from some of the nation's top airlines.

 We’ll look at just how much the average family could earn with these cards.
 “Average” is, of course, a bit of a broad term for anything personal finance related.
 So we’re using the Bureau of Labor Statistics data on consumer expenditures as a proxy.

 We added up the food, gasoline, entertainment, and apparel categories to come up with an average of about $14,000 in spending per year.
 We'll say the family in question spends another $2,000 with their airline of choice.
 These are the expenses you're most likely to put through a credit card, so that's how we'll calculate potential rewards.

 Keep in mind that the value of points varies from month to month and depending on what type of travel you're booking.
 We'll use this chart from The Points Guy to estimate the most recent value for each credit card's points.

-- Sign on Bonus: New card holders can earn 40,000 points after you spend $1,000 on purchases in the first 3 months.
+- Sign on Bonus: Earn 50,000 bonus points after spending $1,000 on purchases in the first 3 months from account opening.

 - Fees: The Premier card comes with a $99 annual fee.
 If you spend enough on this card, though, you can easily outweigh that fee.
 The card doesn’t have foreign transaction fees, though, which could spell big savings for frequent international fliers (though Southwest only flies to Mexico and the Caribbean).